ironhack-labs/lab-js-chronometer/README.md

 To let you focus on the JavaScript portion of the exercise and on developing the chronometer functionality, we created the *stopwatch* UI for you.

 To start, **open the `index.html` page in the browser**.
-You should see the *stopwatch* as shown in the below example.
+Next, you should see the *stopwatch* as shown in the below example.
 This way, you can visually check the functionality of your chronometer as you progress with the exercise.

 <details>
   <summary> Click here to see the image</summary>